-If you are thinking about LASIK, getting a yearly eye exam is ideal.
+If you are thinking about LASIK, getting a yearly comprehensive eye exam is ideal.
 This way, your eye doctor can track vision changes from year to year.

 6. Your pupils are not too large

-7. You have reasonable expectations
+7. You have realistic expectations

 1. Pregnancy or nursing

-Age-related cataracts usually start to develop around age 60 and cause the lens inside your eye to become cloudy.
+Age-related cataracts usually develop around age 60 and cause the lens inside your eye to become cloudy.
 Generally, LASIK is not recommended if you already have cataracts.
 LASIK cannot correct your vision entirely, and your vision will continue to change as the cataracts progress.

 4. High-impact activities

 Certain drugs are not safe to use if you are having a LASIK procedure.
-Immunosuppressants and anti-inflammatories can affect the healing process.
-Some medications that should not be taken before LASIK include:
+Medications that should not be taken before LASIK include: